cisagov/ScubaGear/docs/execution/scubacached.md

 - **Fresh data**: Always uses current tenant configuration
 - **Complete workflow**: Single command for end-to-end assessment
 - **Automatic cleanup**: Handles file management automatically

-## File Management

-### Automatic File Detection

-When `ExportProvider $false` is used, ScubaGear will automatically:

-1. Look for `[OutProviderFileName].json` in the output directory
-2. If not found, search for `ScubaResults*.json` files
-3. If multiple `ScubaResults*.json` files exist, use the most recently created one
-4. Extract provider data from the consolidated file if needed

 ### Custom Provider File Names